Retatrutide and NAD+: Brief Overview

 Maintaining NAD+ keeps the fat-burn → ATP chain from becoming the weak link.
 The target is not stronger appetite suppression.
 The target is better tolerance of the deficit retatrutide already created.

-Preventing the Metabolic Wall
+Preventing the Reta Driven Metabolic Wall

-The depletion spiral:
+The ratio spiral:

-- Beta-oxidation runs at high capacity
+- Caloric deficit raises fat-oxidation demand; beta-oxidation runs at high capacity

-Your NAD+ pool serves four masters simultaneously—and they all compete for the same finite resource:
+The NAD+ pool serves four masters simultaneously—and they all compete for the same finite resource:

 | System | What It Does | Demand During Retatrutide |